 1.10 Wherever and whenever a material or article or component is specified or described by the name of a particular brand or manufacturer or vendor, the specific item mentioned shall be understood as establishing type, function and quality and not as limiting competition.
 However, tenderers are invited to offer other similar equipments/components/accessories provided they meet with the required standards, design, duties and performance.

 1.11 All equipments offered shall confirm to type tests and shall also be subjected to acceptance and routine tests in accordance with the requirements stipulated herein.
 The purchaser reserves the right for conducting any or all of the type tests in accordance with the relevant standards.
 Such type tests shall be done free of cost.
 Where type tests have already been conducted the tenderer shall submit copies of the same along with tender.
-The type tests certificates should however be not older than five years as on the date of bid opening.
-Any extra cost for repeating the type tests shall be indicated in the relevant price schedules.
+The type tests certificates should however be not older than Seven (07) years as on the last date of submission of bid .

+a) For equipments manufactured in India:

+Type tests on indigenous equipment for which testing facility is available in India, should have been conducted in any independent laboratories approved by Government or accredited by National accreditation body of the country like Central Power Research Institute (CPRI), Electrical Research and Development Association (ERDA), etc.

+Type tests on indigenous equipment, for which testing facility is not available in India, should have been conducted in a laboratory of foreign country accredited by National accreditation body of that country.

+iii.
+The type tests conducted in-house by manufacturers shall also be acceptable provided the lab (manufacturer’s) is accredited by National accreditation body of the country and the tests have been witnessed by a representative of NABL accredited Independent laboratory/Power utility.

+b) For equipments manufactured Abroad:

+Type tests on imported equipment should have been conducted in an Indian Laboratory or foreign laboratory accredited by National accreditation body of respective country.

+ii.
+Type tests conducted in-house by manufacturers shall also be acceptable provided the laboratory is accredited by National accreditation body of the country and the tests have been witnessed by a representative of accreditation body / Power utility.
 2.00 BRIEF DESCRIPTION OF PROJECT:

 2.01 The details of the project are as per Annexure enclosed.